abhijeet0401/2022_Circle_Hackathon/README.md

 ## How to Install
 1. Clone the Repo or Download the Source File

-2. Tranfer the both apk file from APK Folder to Android Phone
+2. Transfer the both apk file from APK Folder to Android Phone

 3. Install the Application.